The Benefits of a Master’s in Curriculum and Instruction

 “Technology within the classroom allows educators to enhance the learning experience for all students but more importantly provides educators the capability to meet the diverse learning needs of students,” Tanguay said.
 “The key component to properly integrating technology is the educator's ability to identify the appropriate technological resources to implement, as based on the student's learning needs.”

 For some program graduates, getting a master's in curriculum and instruction provides a way to move from the classroom into a new role.
 SNHU alumnus Joshua Evans '13G came to an education career in an unusual way.
 After earning a bachelor's degree in sociology, he worked as an orchestra pianist, but after a while, he felt drawn to the classroom.
 He began working as a paraprofessional, but he found his lack of a formal degree in education bothersome.

 "I was motivated to return to school because I felt that I missing a solid educational foundation," Evans said.
 "I chose SNHU because of the growing reputation of the School of Education, the small class sizes and the personal relationships that you are able to build with both peers and classroom teachers and professors."

-After moving up from paraprofessional to special education teacher, Evans became a school administrator around the same time he earned his master's in curriculum and instruction in October of 2013.
+After moving up from paraprofessional to special education teacher, Evans became a school administrator at the middle and high school levels.
+Based in a small Massachusetts learning community, he plays an integral role in serving the diverse needs of his students.
 "Without the education that I received at SNHU, I wouldn't have the confidence and knowledge base to be the school leader that I am today," he said.
 "With the opportunity to take risks and put my ideas into practice, I can help to shape the lives of students and prepare them for their global future."